openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

     over-alignment specification through language attributes).

 ``allocalign``
-    The function parameter marked with this attribute is is the alignment in bytes of the newly allocated block returned by this function.
+    The function parameter marked with this attribute is the alignment in bytes of the newly allocated block returned by this function.
 The returned value must either have the specified alignment or be the null pointer.
 The return value MAY be more aligned than the requested alignment, but not less aligned.
 Invalid (e.g. non-power-of-2)